GeniusDai/cppev/README.md

 # Issues and Maintenance

-Repo will be long-term maintained, if you found any shortage or any new feature nice to have, feel free to raise an issue.
+Repo is long-term maintained, currently API stability is not guaranteed.

+If you found any shortage or any new feature nice to have, please feel free to raise an issue.